 Highlights of OnAir Radio

-OnAir Radio can be connected to different kinds of hardware and consoles, both analogue or completely digital over TCP/IP.
+- Easy connectivity to all kind of hardware: OnAir Radio can be connected to different kinds of hardware and consoles, both analogue or completely digital over TCP/IP.

 The player of OnAir radio has a built in cross-over editor.
 This cross-over editor not only enables you to quickly adjust cross-overs, but is also used to record voice-tracks.
 It is also possible to edit the recorded items, making this a very versatile tool.

-OnAir Radio, as a state of the art radio automation software system, is able to connect to both analogue and digital consoles; OnAir Radio can be connected to the Axia models from the Telos Alliance, the digital radio consoles of Wheatstone or the USB consoles of D&R. The beauty of these consoles is that both audio and I/O are transported over IP.
+OnAir Radio, as a complete radio automation software system, is able to connect to both analogue and digital consoles; OnAir Radio can be connected to the Axia models from the Telos Alliance, the digital radio consoles of Wheatstone or the USB consoles of D&R. Analogue consoles can be attached with an USB Labjack.

 The Axia models from the Telos Alliance and the digital radio consoles of Wheatstone are excellent examples of digital radio: Not only the music is transported over TCP/IP, also all the I/O traffic for your Faderstarts is TCP/IP based.
 This means that you only need a network cable from OnAir Radio and you are ready to go!
 OnAir Radio is fully compatible with both Axia and Wheatstone.

-OnAir Radio can be combined with the Airlite console of D&R. Transport of your audio and I/O for the faderstarts and other input or output signals is done over USB.
+OnAir Radio also can be combined with the Airlite console of D&R. Transport of your audio and I/O for the faderstarts and other input or output signals is done over USB.

 Of course, OnAir Radio can also combined with your analogue console.